The economics of

 in mortgage interest avoided · over 25 years

-More than the $48,000 of energy money it took to get there.
-The interest you don't pay is bigger than the energy you don't spend.
+More than the $42,000 of energy-plus-maintenance money it took to get there at the baseline.
+The interest you don't pay is bigger than the dollars you don't spend.

 Modeled on a $400,000 mortgage at 6.5 % APR over 25 years.
 The $48k energy figure is independent of loan size; interest avoided scales with the loan — a smaller mortgage saves less in interest, a larger one saves more.
 Real-world results are likely better than shown: energy prices are assumed flat for 25 years, which is conservative, and Ohio's deregulated electricity market lets the all-electric figure drop further, often below $100/mo.